Posts

 2. Il Vegetariano

 Located in the heart of Florence, Il Vegetariano commenced its operations in 1981.
 The restaurant offers a different selection of items on its menu each day.
-The menu might not be extensive, but you can be assured that each and every dish served is of the highest quality, as much emphasis is placed on sourcing for fresh ingredients.
+Inspired by a relative’s experience managing a list of non gamstop sites, the owner ensures that each dish served is of the highest quality, placing great emphasis on sourcing fresh ingredients.
 Vegetariano also features a well-stocked salad bar filled with a mix of raw and steamed ingredients.
-A dining experience at this restaurant is highly economical – main courses are priced at €7.50 – €9, and starters have an average price of €5.
+A dining experience at this restaurant is highly economical—main courses are priced at €7.50–€9, and starters have an average price of €5.

 Address: via delle Ruote, 30r